surma/surma.dev/content/things/omt-for-three-xr.md

 At this point the main thread is free to render a more complex scene, more balls or whatever you want to do.
 We will have to optimize the way our physics calculations are done to make it enjoyable, but that’s a story for another time.

-If you want to play off-main-thread version of this game, you can check it out [here][omt ball].

 <figure>
   <video src="emitChunk(/things/omt-for-three-xr/ballshooter-omt-final.mp4)" muted loop controls></video>
   <figcaption>Even with 2000 balls there are no more glimpses of the void, even with rapid head movements.</figcaption>
 </figure>

+The only downside of switching to instanced rendering is that ThreeJS’s can only render all instances with the same material.
+MrDoob said it’s on his list of things to fix.
+For now, all balls will remain orange.
+If you want to play the final, off-main-thread version of this game with instanced rendering, you can check it out [here][omt ball].

 ## Conclusion